 A continuation of the JOU 181-182 sequence.
-Students bear primary responsibility for the production of the CHIJUCO (college yearbook).
+Students enrolled bear primary responsibility for the production of the Chijuco (college yearbook).
 Prerequisite: JOU 182.
-One hour lecture and discussion and one hour laboratory per week.
-I semester hour credit per semester.
+One hour lecture and two hours of workshop per week 2 semester hours credit per semester.